Crossmint/crossmint-sdk/README.md

 Require the CrossMint styles by adding `require('@crossmint/client-sdk-react-ui/styles.css');` to your app.

-Import `CrossMintProvider` and wrap your app with it at the top level.
+Import `CrossMintProvider`, wrap your app with it at the top level and pass your clientId.

 ```javascript
 import { AppProps } from "next/app";